enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/ploys/message.md

 }
 ```

-Utilizing the following tricks, spells may communicate with each other.
+Utilizing the following tricks, otherwise separate spells may communicate with each other.

 ;;;;;